LeandroDQuevedo/Financial-App/README.md

 📊 Finance App

-A modular personal finance web application built with Flask, styled with TailwindCSS and DaisyUI, and containerized using Docker.
+A modular personal finance web application built with Flask, styled using TailwindCSS and DaisyUI, and containerized with Docker.

-This project focuses on applying clean architecture, good development practices, and exploring modern tools and interfaces.
+This project is a learning playground focused on applying clean architecture, improving backend practices, and experimenting with modern development tools and interfaces.
-✨ Features:
+✨ Features

-    Track transactions, budgets, cards, goals, and investments
+    📌 Track transactions, budgets, cards, goals, and investments

-    Organized using Flask Blueprints and Jinja2 templates
+    🧱 Modular structure using Flask Blueprints and Jinja2 templates

-    Responsive UI powered by TailwindCSS + DaisyUI
+    💡 Responsive UI with TailwindCSS and DaisyUI

-    Data persistence via SQLite (can be adapted to others)
+    💾 Data persistence via SQLite (easily adaptable to other databases)

-    Ready to run in a containerized environment (Docker)
+    🐳 Ready to run in a Docker containerized environment

-🚀 Goals:
+🚀 Goals

-    Learn and apply best practices in backend development
+    Apply and reinforce backend best practices

-    Experiment with modern UI components and frontend integration
+    Explore and integrate modern frontend components

-    Host on a self-managed home server in the near future
+    Deploy the app on a self-hosted home server

-    Collaborate and receive feedback from the dev community

-🤝 Contributions welcome!

-Feel free to fork, open issues, or suggest improvements.
+    Open the project for community feedback and collaboration

+🛠️ Tech Stack

+    Backend: Python, Flask

+    Frontend: HTML, Jinja2, TailwindCSS, DaisyUI

+    Database: SQLite

+    DevOps: Docker, Docker Compose

+🧠 Learning-Focused Project

-This is a learning-focused project and I'm always open to ideas.
+This is not a finished product, but a growing project aimed at continuous learning.
+Whether it's Flask blueprints, template inheritance, or Docker environments — every piece is meant to teach and improve.
+🤝 Contributing

+Contributions, suggestions and feedback are more than welcome!

+Feel free to:

+    Fork the repository

+    Open issues

+    Submit pull requests